fairnessforensics/wiggum/docs/source/app_user_manual.rst

 Rank trend is used to measure ordinal association.
 It has a coefficient that measures he degree of similarity between two rankings, and it can be used to assess the significance of the relationship between them.
 Linear Regression
 ******************
+Linear Regression trend is used to show or predict the relationship between two variables, by fitting a linear equation to the observed data.
+Each observation consists of two variables, a dependent variable and an independent variable.

 Saving
 ^^^^^^^